josephalfred7/Teamify/README.md

     Given Anita has registered
       And Anita is not assigned to a team
      When an instructor shuffles teams
-     Then Anita is on a team
+     Then all students are on teams
 ```
-We then automated this using a test.
+We then automated this using a test in our PHPUnit test suite.
 The test registers a new student without a team, registers an instructor, has the instructor press the "shuffle" button, and then asserts that all students are assigned to a team.

 At the end of the last sprint, we had 21 tests.
 This sprint, we wrote ??? more test for a total of ??? tests.
 By the end of the sprint, all our tests were passing.